CharlesEDG/README-Fundamentals/src/Semana2.md

 ## Martes

-### Exercise-2: This will be a guided challenge, the idea is for you to use PSeInt.
+### Exercise-2: Print my name: This will be a guided challenge, the idea is for you to use PSeInt.
 For this challenge, we will print your name on the screen, a simple task that will help us to review the way PSeInt works.

 ```python
 Algoritmo MyName